 - Save As.
-You learned how to use the Save As command in: Lesson 1-8: Save a workbook to a local file. - Save As Other Format.
-You learned about different file formats in: Lesson 1-9: Understand common file formats. - Save Custom View.
-Custom Views is an expert-level skill that isn't used by most Excel users but is covered in depth in the Expert Skills book in this series. - 6 Read the Excel help topic relating to the Save command.
+You learned how to use the Save As command in: Lesson 1-11: Save a workbook to a local file. - Save As Other Format.
+You learned about different file formats in: Lesson 1-12: Understand common file formats.

+6 Read the Excel help topic relating to the Save command.